kgsahil/Gitter/docs/ARCHITECTURE.md

 **Reasoning:**
 - Glob-to-regex conversion is generic
 - File system pattern matching is reusable
-- Multiple commands use it (Add, Restore, future: Commit, Checkout)
+- Multiple commands use it (Add, Restore)
 - No Git domain knowledge required

 ## What Stays in Core